CUBRID/cubrid-manual/en/admin/config.rst

     **db_volume_size** is a parameter to configure the following values.
 You can set a unit as B, K, M, G or T, which stand for bytes, kilobytes (KB), megabytes (MB), gigabytes (GB), and terabytes (TB) respectively.
 If you omit the unit, bytes will be applied.
 The default value is **512M**.

     *   The default database volume size when **cubrid createdb** and **cubrid addvoldb** utility is used without **\-\-db-volume-size** option.
-    *   The default size of volume that is added automatically when database is full.
+    *   The default size of volume that is maximum size of an automatically added volume when the database is full.
+(The auto-added volume is incrementally increased by the needed amount, and another volume is created when the volume exceeds db_volume_size.)

 .. note::